Integrating Scientific Knowledge with Machine Learning for Engineering and Environmental Systems: Concluding Remarks

 \section{Concluding Remarks}

 Given the current deluge of sensor data and advances in ML methods, we envision that the merging of principles from ML and physics will play an invaluable role in the future of scientific modeling to address the pressing environmental and physical modeling problems facing society.
-Although both physics-based modeling and ML are rapidly advancing fields, knowledge integration for mutual gain requires clear lines of communication between disciplines.
-Currently, most of the diverse set of techniques for bringing ML and physical knowledge together have been developed in isolated applications by researchers working in distinct disciplines.
+The application-centric objectives defined in Section \ref{sect:objectives} span the primary communities and disciplines that have both contributed to and benefit from physics-ML integration in a significant way.
+We believe these categories both provide perspective on the different ways of viewing the physics-ML integration methodologies in Section \ref{sect:methods} for different purposes and also allow for coverage of a variety of disciplines that have been pursuing these ideas mostly-independently in recent years.
+Researchers working in one of these objectives can see how their methods fit within the taxonomy and relate them to how they are being used in other objectives.
 Our hope is that this survey will accelerate the cross-pollination of ideas among these diverse research communities.

-The contributions and structure provided in this survey also serve to benefit the ML community, where, for example, techniques for adding physical constraints to loss functions can be used to enforce fairness in predictive models, or realism for data generated by GANs.
+The discussion and structure provided in this survey also serve to benefit the ML community, where, for example, techniques for adding physical constraints to loss functions can be used to enforce fairness in predictive models, or realism for data generated by GANs.
 Further, novel architecture designs can enable new ways to incorporate prior domain information (beyond what is usually done using Bayesian frameworks) and can lead to better interpretability.